Andrew32A/365-days-of-coding/README.md

 I've learned many things over the past year, but here are 5 of the most important things that stood out to me:

 - One of the key factors that hooked me on programming was gamifying projects.
-For example, when we were learning about canvas in web development for the first time, I took it as an opportinity to make a custom raycasting engine that was similar to old school games like Doom or Wolfenstein.
+For example, when we were learning about canvas in web development for the first time, I took it as an opportunity to make a custom raycasting engine that was similar to old school games like Doom or Wolfenstein.
 By gamifying projects, I was able to bring out my passions and focused on things that I was interested in instead of doing yet another generic to do list app.

 - Pacing yourself and worklife balance is EXTREMELY important.
 I've hit burnout a number of times and it's not fun.
 Takes breaks and take care of yourself.
 Although I love what I'm doing, it's not worth sacrificing your happiness.
 As my mom always says when I push myself too hard, "everything in moderation".

 - Learn.
 Do.
 Teach.
 If you truly want to master something, learn it and do research, practice practice practice, then finally teach it to someone else.
-This way, you're able to reiterate on what you've learned initially and learn through experiences rather than just trying to absorb the material in the beginning.
+This way, you're able to iterate on what you've learned initially and learn through experiences rather than just trying to absorb the material in the beginning.

 - The basics of programming really isn't that bad.
 Once you learn the basics, the real challenge comes with designing complex systems and solving obscure problems.
 The important part is to break down a problem and go slowly.
 It's easy to tunnel vision yourself and sometimes all you need is to step away for 5 minutes.